crate/crate-sample-apps/java/documentation.md

     ...
 ```

-The `executeUpdate()` method executes the SQL statement in a `PreparedStatement` object which must be an
-SQL Data Manipulation Language (DML) statement, such as `INSERT`, `UPDATE` or `DELETE`.
+The `executeUpdate()` method executes the SQL statement in a `PreparedStatement` object which must be an SQL Data Manipulation Language (DML) statement, such as `INSERT`, `UPDATE` or `DELETE`.

 #### Executing multiple statements (bulk operations)

-The same way as it is possible to use parameter substitution in a single execute statement it is also
-possible to execute multiple parameterized statements at once.
+It's also possible to use parameter substitution in multiple parameterized statements at once.

-This can be done by adding multiple statements to the batch and executing it with the `executeBatch()` method.
+This can be done by adding multiple statements to the batch and executing them with the `executeBatch()` method.

-Let's have a look how it would look if we want to update few records at once:

 ```java
 ...